polipones/pod-hugo-main-website/content/useful-rooms/laundry-rooms/index.en.md

 showtoc: false
 ---

-If you need to wash your clothes you can make use of our laundries.
-They can be found in the basements of blocks A, B, C & F, on the first floor of block E and on the second floor of block D. Laundry room reservation is possible in the reservation sheet at the gatehouse, where at the time of reservation you will also receive a key from the room.
+Laundry rooms are in the basements of blocks A, B, C, and F, on the first floor of block E, and on the second floor of block D. Reserve a time using the sheet at reception, where you can also collect the key when your reservation begins.

-## Operating rules:
+## Important information

-1. Respecting the night piece is mandatory, thats why washing is from 22:00 to 6:00 probibited at blocks D & E. Drying room can be used to 24:00.
+1. Observe quiet hours.
+Washing in blocks D and E is prohibited from 22:00 to 6:00; drying rooms may be used until midnight.
-2. One cycle of washing in the washing machine is priced at 30 CZK/hour, drying in the dryer is priced at 20 CZK/hour.
-For every following hour the charge remains the same.
+2. Washing costs 30 CZK per hour and tumble-drying costs 20 CZK per hour.
+Charges continue until the key is returned to reception.
-3. The laundry can be borrowed only once a week.
+3. You may borrow a laundry room only once per week.
-4. Washing is allowed only on the washing machine borrowed by the person.
+4. Use only the washing machine assigned to you.
-5. Laundry can be reserved.
-It is done by writing name and room number in the corresponding line for the corresponding washing interval and washing machine.
+5. Reserve a machine by writing your name and room number in the appropriate time slot.
-6. The book of reservations is divided into two hour intervals, only 4 hours can be reserved for one day (That means two two-hour-long-intervals.)
-The charge for the washing machine is counted until the time of return.
+6. The reservation sheet uses two-hour slots.
+You may reserve no more than four hours per day.
-7. Keys from the washing machine need to be taken at least 30 minutes after the start of reserved interval.
-Otherwise the reservation cancels and the washing machine can be borrowed by someone else.
+7. Collect the key no later than 30 minutes after your reservation begins.
+Otherwise, the reservation is cancelled and someone else may use the machine.
-8. After washing the clothing is either put into the dryer or hanged at the drying room and the key is returned.
-For pick up the key needs to be borrowed again at the gatehouse and returned in 30 minutes or there will be a fee as large as the price for washing.
+8. After washing, place your clothes in the dryer or drying room and return the key.
+To collect them later, borrow the key again and return it within 30 minutes; otherwise, an additional washing fee will be charged.
-9. Reservation cancel is being done at the gatehouse, the corresponding line is whited out and another person can reserve the time & the washing machine.
+9. Cancel a reservation at reception so that the slot can be made available to someone else.
-10. If someone crosses someone else out and writes himself/herself in the corresponding line in the book of reservations that person is no longer allowed to reserve the laundry.
+10. Do not remove another person’s reservation from the sheet.
-11. The washing machine needs to be cleaned after each use.
-Especially the container for powder and fabric softener.
+11. Clean the washing machine after use, especially the detergent and fabric-softener drawer.
+Clean the dryer too if you used it.
-12. Violation of operating rules will be tackled by the dormitory group.
+12. Violations of these rules are handled by the dormitory management.